Skip to content

 Physiological Effects

-• Neurotransmitter Inhibition: Argireline works by inhibiting neurotransmitter release.
+• Neurotransmitter Inhibition: Acetyl Hexapeptide-8 works by inhibiting neurotransmitter release.
 This leads to reduced facial muscle contraction, a mechanism similar to Botox but less invasive.

-• Reduction of Expression Lines: Argireline helps reduce the appearance of expression lines, particularly around the forehead and eyes, by limiting muscle contraction.
+• Reduction of Expression Lines: Helps to reduce the appearance of expression lines, particularly around the forehead and eyes, by limiting muscle contraction.

-• Improvement in Skin Texture: Regular use of Argireline can lead to smoother skin texture and a reduction in the depth and severity of wrinkles.
+• Improvement in Skin Texture: Regular use can lead to smoother skin texture and a reduction in the depth and severity of wrinkles.

 Special Benefits

-Clinical Efficacy - Clinical studies have demonstrated the effectiveness of Argireline in reducing wrinkle depth.
-A study published in the "International Journal of Cosmetic Science" reported that a cream containing 10% Argireline reduced wrinkles by 30% over 30 days (Blanes-Mira et al., 2002).
+Clinical Efficacy - Clinical studies have demonstrated the effectiveness of Acetyl Hexapeptide-8 in reducing wrinkle depth.
+A study published in the "International Journal of Cosmetic Science" reported that a cream containing 10% Acetyl Hexapeptide-8 reduced wrinkles by 30% over 30 days (Blanes-Mira et al., 2002).

 References